 Walter, Male - Born 2020

-Walter was donated to ZooMontana from a local family.
-He has acclimated well to his new home and quickly befriended Agnes.
+Walter was donated to ZooMontana from a local family the same year he was born.
+He acclimated well to his new home and quickly befriended Agnes.

 - Kingdom: Animalia

 - Phylum: Chordata

 - Class: Mammalia